ahoek/katsu/README.md

 - Option to resume quiz
 - Better information on summary screen
 - Handle errors if no questions could be made
-- Only add furigana for kanji
+- If potential form contains dekiru in reading, don't show readings with kanji